Clinical presentation

 Acute obstructive hydrocephalus

-• acute dilatation of the lateral ventricles due to obstruction of CSF pathways Acute obstructive hydrocephalus
+• acute dilatation of the lateral ventricles due to obstruction of cerebrospinal fluid (CSF) pathways Acute obstructive hydrocephalus

-• usually caused by a ventricular hemorrhage (hemocephalus) with subsequent blockage of the liquor passage
+• usually caused by ventricular hemorrhage (hemocephalus) with subsequent CSF passage obstruction

 • it is triventricular and leads to clinical deterioration (mainly impaired consciousness) within the first days after SAH